Sri Lankan Chicken Curry

 To make the curry without coconut milk, omit the coconut milk altogether.
 This will be the spicy version of the curry.
 Increase the spice powders to make the curry thick or simmer until most of the liquid has evaporated.

-What to Serve the Curry With
+What to Serve the Chicken Curry With

 sri lankan chicken curry with rice on the side